-1 Specify the policy name and the range of computers to include in the policy.

-- 2 Continuing on the Policies > Configuration page, locate File and Active Content Detection, Spyware Category, Spyware Severity, Detection Type, and Spyware Default. - 3 Under Spyware Default, click Block, Monitor, or Ignore.
+- Specify the policy name and the range of computers to include in the policy.
+See "Specifying computers or users for policies" on page 101. - Continuing on the Policies > Configuration page, locate File and Active Content Detection, Spyware Category, Spyware Severity, Detection Type, and Spyware Default. - Under Spyware Default, click Block, Monitor, or Ignore.